mverleg/kaggle_otto/README.md

 Note that results are cached in `settings.OPTIMIZE_RESULTS_DIR`.
 You can turn this off with the `use_cache` parameter, or remove the directory to clear chance.

+As suggested by Jona, you can also use hyperopt (http://jaberg.github.io/hyperopt/) to find an optimum automatically.
+I don't know about performance; the interface is different but understandable and it is more automatic but without the figure.